Exercise for knee

 Regular knee stretches improve flexibility and reduce stiffness, promoting better mobility.

-- Hold for 20-30 seconds and repeat on the other leg.
+• Maintain the position for 20–30 seconds, then gently lower and repeat the stretch with the opposite leg.
 This exercise increases flexibility and helps alleviate tightness in the quadriceps and knee joint.

 Straight-Leg Lift Exercise